jriguera/ansible-ironic-standalone/README.md

  repository for images and metadata, so you can `PUT` the files with curl, without connecting the server.
 The approach is just to have a kind of repository compatible with HTTP API calls.
 Of course it supports basic access authentication.
-In the future Nginx will proxy the Ironic API via WSGI.
+There is a preliminary setup of a reverse proxy to the Ironic API using the `/v1/` endpoint, but, because of some issues in Ironic client is not used.

- * Version 3.x (from Mitaka) supports the Ironic Inspector package (deployed with the new role *inspector* ) which provides instropection and if the variable *ironic_inspector_discovery_enroll* is True will also provide automatic discovery for new baremetal servers.
+ * Since version 3 (Mitaka) supports the Ironic Inspector package (deployed with the new role *inspector* ) which provides instropection and if the variable *ironic_inspector_discovery_enroll* is True will also provide automatic discovery for new baremetal servers.
 Of course, you can stil use the